TykTechnologies/demo-slo-prometheus-grafana/README.md

 ## About

-This is a demo project, using an OSS deployment of Tyk Gateway, Tyk Pump, Prometheus, Grafana and K6 running on Docker.
+This is a demo project, using an OSS deployment of Tyk Gateway, Tyk Pump, Prometheus, Grafana and K6 running on Docker, that shows how to configure Tyk Pump, Prometheus and Grafana to set-up a dashboard for SLIs and SLOs.

 ## Purpose

-You can use it to explore the Prometheus metrics exposed by Tyk Pump in Grafana, to set-up SLIs and SLOs.
+You can use it to explore the Prometheus metrics exposed by Tyk Pump and use them to set-up SLIs and SLOs in Grafana.

 ## Deploy and run the demo